Robust Trajectory Tracking of Autonomous Surface Vehicle via Lie Algebraic Online MPC: Experiments

 As shown in Table~\ref{tab:vrx_tracking_zigzag}, Table~\ref{tab:vrx_tracking_lawnmower}, Fig.~\ref{fig:vrx_trajectory_zigzag}, and Fig.~\ref{fig:vrx_trajectory_lawnmower}, the proposed Online-MPC consistently achieves the lowest tracking error across all evaluated wind conditions and trajectories.
 For both the zigzag and lawnmower trajectories, Online-MPC outperforms the nominal MPC, with the performance gap widening as wind speed increases, demonstrating improved robustness and disturbance-rejection capability under stronger environmental disturbances.

 The PID controller exhibits the highest tracking error overall.
 Its performance degrades substantially with increasing wind speed, particularly in the zigzag trajectory, where the RMSE rises from approximately 2.9 at 0 m/s to nearly 8.8 at 3 m/s.
-Even in the simpler lawnmower trajectory, PID maintains errors above 2.1 across all wind conditions, showing limited adaptability to disturbances.
+Even in the simpler lawnmower trajectory, PID maintains RMSE above 2.1 across all wind conditions, showing limited adaptability to disturbances.
 Similarly, the L1 adaptive MPC performs worse than nominal-MPC, possibly due to over-estimation under low disturbance.
 This pattern can also be observed in the lawnmower trajectory, where L1 performs poorly under low wind disturbance but outperforms nominal-MPC in 3 m/s wind.